-Coffee & Conversation Hour is a morning coffee for parents and guardians to share time and conversation with the principal.
+PTO/Principal Coffee is a monthly morning coffee for parents and guardians to share time and conversation with the PTO and principal.
 The goal is to provide an informal opportunity to exchange thoughts and/or information.
-The co-presidents of the PTO will also be present.
-Principal’s Coffees are scheduled throughout the year.
 The dates appear on the calendar and will be announced in Zervas Notes.

 Student Evaluation: How Is My Child Doing in School?

 Every parent is invited to an individual conference in the fall.
 The purpose of the conference is to discuss your child’s progress and for the parent and teacher to get to know one another.

 A checklist detailing skills presented by the teacher and mastered by your child, as well as comments, are sent home.
 Conferences do not normally take place at this time.

 Before the end of school, report cards illuminating your child’s progress in classroom skills, as well as art, music and physical education, are given to the parent in an individual parent/teacher conference.
 The report card follows a checklist format and has a short narrative paragraph.

 Even in the best of schools, your child can feel shy, angry, under-challenged, or overwhelmed.
 Even when children have had experiences in other school settings before coming to Zervas, the transition to kindergarten and school in general can be demanding.
 Should such feelings emerge, it is important to remember that you and your child’s teachers share a common goal: to find the right ingredients and environment for your child to have a successful school experience.
 The best advice is to let the teacher know immediately if a concern arises so that both school and home can work together to help support and encourage your child.
 If the teacher notices a problem, you can be sure that he/she will be in touch.
 Teachers are happy to talk with you about your child when all is well, too.